How to Slice a Brisket in a Proper Way

 - A serving platter.

+You will need a proper knife for slicing.
 We suggest you a carving knife.
 The length of this utensil will cover the cross cut of your brisket.
 A chef knife will also work but a carving knife is preferred.

 If you are looking for a cheap, high quality set of knifes, I recommend The Forever Sharp Set.